 You will find many expat hubs such as Playa del Carmen and San Miguel de Allende for example.
 This can be reassuring when settling in and provide a sense of community, as many expat communities set up meetings and groups.

 A calm, tranquil and unhurried pace of life can be very beneficial for your health in retirement.

 10. Good schools

-There are high standard international schools in the main cities, with a mix of British, American, and European influences and culture offering the Oxford, Cambridge, Mexican and American curriculums.
+There are high-standard international schools in the main cities, with a mix of British, American, and European influences and culture offering Oxford, Cambridge, Mexican and American curriculums.

 11. Affordable domestic help

 It is very affordable to hire a daily housekeeper, gardener and maintenance person; the wages are around $16 per day of labour.